 We all love using our smart home technology.
-One of the things that makes an even more smooth and seamless experience is when you have a smart speaker to control the devices in your home with just your voice.
-The Google Home family of devices are some of our favorites.
-They can help integrate many devices like locks, thermostats, and more.
-But what happens when you’re getting started and you’re new to setting up smart home technology?
+One of the things that makes an even more smooth and seamless experience is when you have a smart speaker like the Google Home to control the devices in your home with just your voice.
+But to control those devices, does your Google Home need Wi-Fi?

-Can you use your Google Home smart speaker without a WiFi connection?
-To access the smart features on your Google Home smart speaker, you need a strong, secure wireless network.
+To access your Google Home’s smart features (Google Home Max or Mini), you need a strong, secure Wi-Fi network.
 You will not be able to use most of the features on your device without one.

-The main meaning of “smart” technology is the connectivity of the devices through a WiFi network.
+Smart technology requires devices to be connected through a Wi-Fi network.
 Most of these smart devices, including the Google Home smart speakers, are pretty useless without an internet connection.

-Your Google Home smart speaker needs a strong and secure WiFi connection to work.
+Your Google Home smart speaker (Google Home Max or Mini) needs a strong and secure Wi-Fi connection to work.
 Without it, the device will not be able to perform smart features like connecting to other wireless devices, discovering calendar events, playing music, getting directions, checking the weather, making phone calls, and more.

-The only way the Google Home can connect to WiFi is through the network from a router, so it’s important to make sure your router is set up properly and emitting a strong signal to your home’s devices.
+The only way the Google Home can connect to Wi-Fi is through the network from a router, so it’s essential to make sure your router is set up correctly and emitting a strong signal to your home’s devices.

 - Music playback is not smooth.
 It may start and freeze immediately.